innoq/do-as-shell-does-workshop/01_std.md

 ## Beginner's mistake

-It is wrong to put logging information or error messages to `stdout` instead of `stderr`.
+It is bad style to put logging information or error messages to `stdout` instead of `stderr`.

 ## Examples